pyrddlgym-project/pyRDDLGym/docs/jax.rst

    ``JaxStraightlinePlan`` and ``JaxDeepReactivePolicy`` are instances of the abstract class ``JaxPlan``.
    Other policy representations could be defined by overriding this class and its abstract methods.

+The full list of settings that can be specified in the configuration files are as follows:

+.. list-table:: ``[Model]``
+   :widths: 60 60
+   :header-rows: 1

+   * - Setting
+     - Description
+   * - comparison
+     - Type subclassing ``core.logic.SigmoidComparison``, specifies how relational operations are relaxed
+   * - comparison_kwargs
+     - kwargs to pass to comparison object constructor
+   * - complement
+     - Type subclassing ``core.logic.Complement``, specifies how logical complement is relaxed
+   * - complement_kwargs
+     - kwargs to pass to complement object constructor
+   * - logic
+     - Type subclassing ``core.logic.FuzzyLogic``, specifies how exact expressions are relaxed
+   * - logic_kwargs
+     - kwargs to pass to logic object constructor
+   * - tnorm
+     - Type subclassing ``core.logic.TNorm``, specifies tnorm for relaxing boolean expressions
+   * - tnorm_kwargs
+     - kwargs to pass to tnorm object constructor

+.. list-table:: ``[Optimizer]``
+   :widths: 60 60
+   :header-rows: 1

+   * - Setting
+     - Description
+   * - action_bounds
+     - Dictionary of (lower, upper) bounds on each action-fluent
+   * - batch_size_test
+     - Batch size for evaluation
+   * - batch_size_train
+     - Batch size for training
+   * - clip_grad
+     - Clip gradients to within a given magnitude
+   * - compile_non_fluent_exact
+     - Model relaxations are not applied to non-fluent expressions
+   * - cpfs_without_grad
+     - A set of CPFs that do not allow gradients to flow through them
+   * - method
+     - Type subclassing ``core.planner.JaxPlan``, specifies policy representation
+   * - method_kwargs
+     - kwargs to pass to policy object constructor
+   * - optimizer
+     - Name of optimizer from optax to use
+   * - optimizer_kwargs
+     - kwargs to pass to optimizer constructor
+   * - rollout_horizon
+     - Rollout horizon of the computation graph
+   * - use64bit
+     - Whether to use 64 bit precision, instead of the default 32
+   * - use_symlog_reward
+     - Whether to apply the symlog transform to the immediate reward
+   * - utility
+     - A utility function to optimize instead of expected return
+   * - utility_kwargs
+     - kwargs to pass hyper-parameters to the utility function

+.. list-table:: ``[Training]``
+   :widths: 60 60
+   :header-rows: 1

+   * - Setting
+     - Description
+   * - epochs
+     - Maximum number of iterations of gradient descent
+   * - key
+     - An integer to seed the RNG with for reproducibility
+   * - model_params
+     - Dictionary of hyper-parameter values to pass to the model relaxation
+   * - train_seconds
+     - Maximum seconds to train for
+   * - plot_step
+     - How often to update the graphical plan visualizer
+   * - plot_kwargs
+     - kwargs to pass to the graphical plan visualizer constructor
+   * - policy_hyperparams
+     - Dictionary of hyper-parameter values to pass to the policy
+   * - print_progress
+     - Whether to print the progress bar from the planner to console
+   * - print_summary
+     - Whether to print summary information from the planner to console
+   * - test_rolling_window
+     - Smoothing window over which to calculate test return

 Boolean Actions
 -------------------